AISaturdaysLagos/Cohort8-Maathai/README.md

 The Random Forest classifier served as the base model for recursive feature elimination to select the best features for our target variable.
 Subsequently, K-fold validation was introduced to assess various models, and Random Forest emerged as the standout performer with an impressive accuracy of 95% and a low error rate of 0.007766

+##Data Cleaning and Processing
+In cleaning we encode the uncategorical to Neumerical data the following methods we used in cleaning ;
+- Handling Outliers: ordinal and label ecncoder
+In Processing we use Data Transformation which involves
+- Normalize numerical features to a standard scale (e.g., using Min-Max scaling or Z-score normalization).
+Encode categorical variables into numerical representations suitable for modeling.

 ## Training and Validation
 In the context of our model development, the training process involved utilizing the Random Forest classifier as the base model.
 During this phase, the algorithm learned patterns and relationships within the provided dataset, with the goal of accurately predicting the target variable.